platformsh/platformsh-docs/src/configuration/routes.md

 https://blog.example.com.sprint-7onpvba-tvh56f275i3um.us.platform.sh/
 ```

-If your project involves only a single apex domain with one app or multiple apps under subdomains, it's generally easier to use the `{default}` placeholder.
+If your project involves only a single apex domain with one app or multiple apps under subdomains, it's generally best to use the `{default}` placeholder.
 If you are running [multiple applications](/configuration/app/multi-app.md) on different apex domains then you will need to use a static domain for all but one of them.

 ## Configuring routes on the Web Interface